abhinavlohia/Sorting-Visualizer/README.md

-Visualizer for all sorting algorithms
+Visualizer for 6 sorting algorithms